veeam/blksnap/doc/blksnap.md

 ## License

 The kernel module, like the Linux kernel, has a GPL-2 license.
-The blksnap GPL-2+ console tool.
+The blksnap console tool has a GPL-2+ license.
-The libraries are licensed LGPL-3+
+The libraries are licensed LGPL-3+.